MalloZup/cosmic-river/README.md

 Cosmic-river server aims to distribute the GitHub events to the message-brokers.

 The criver-clients will consume these events, filtering them and triggering the automation needed.

-# Quickstart

-For a step by step tutorial, refert to FIXME.

 # Community: